isabella232/eth2-staking-pools-research/dkg.md

 For the threshold scheme we will use Sahmir's scheme and for the DKG we will use Gennaro, Jarecki, Krawczyk and Rabin.

 ### BLS and threshold signatures
-There are 2 properties of BLS signatures that make it ideal for threshold (and DKG) schemes.
-They are aggregatable and deterministic.
+There are 2 properties of BLS signatures that make it ideal for threshold (and DKG) schemes, aggregatable and deterministic.
-Shamir's scheme consists of creating shares
+We can split a single BLS key into shares via Shamir's secret sharing (SSS) scheme and a DKG scheme.
+The below scheme is inspired and based on [Gennaro, Jarecki, Krawczyk and Rabin's](https://link.springer.com/content/pdf/10.1007%2F3-540-48910-X_21.pdf) secure verifiable secret sharing (VSS) and [Phillip Schindler's](https://github.com/PhilippSchindler/ethdkg/blob/master/paper/ethdkg.pdf) adaptation to ETH EVM.

+$x_{n}$